 One situation many people don’t consider when asking, “Can you die from heroin withdrawal?” is the thought of suicide.
 According to the National Institute on Drug Abuse (NIDA), those who use opiates for non-medical purposes are much more likely to have suicidal thoughts.
 While in active addiction, a person feels trapped and hopeless.
 The only way out could very well be a high-quality heroin detox program in Florida.
 However, the symptoms of withdrawal can be too much to handle, but the person can’t stand returning to the way that they’ve been living.
 Depression is also a common symptom of heroin use, so all of these factors combined can make a person believe that suicide is the only way out.

 Detox for Heroin Withdrawal

-If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you through a medical detox program.
-We use the latest in addiction medicine to help people build a foundation of recovery from their heroin addiction.
-Call us today to find out more about our detox programs in Fort Lauderdale and West Palm Beach, Florida, at 866-294-5306.
+If you’re struggling with a heroin addiction and want a chance of living the life that you deserve, allow Serenity House Detox help you.
+Our inpatient medical detox center in Florida uses the latest in addiction medicine to help people build a foundation of recovery from their heroin addiction.

 In addition to heroin addiction treatment, we offer a variety of beneficial detox center services, including:

 - Painkiller detox program

 - Prescription drug detox program